miltonra/RomCom/docs/sphinx/source/index.rst

 .. danger:: This documentation is currently under construction

-These cards are clickable, preferably from left to right.
+These cards are clickable, preferably in order.
+The top row is introductory narrative, the second row basic usage, the third row expert usage, the fourth row supplementary material and reference.

 .. grid:: 3
     :gutter: 1